MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/PlatyPS/New-MarkdownHelp.md

 ```

 ### -ConvertNotesToList

-Indicates that this cmldet formats multiple paragraph items in the **NOTES** section as single list items.
+Indicates that this cmdlet formats multiple paragraph items in the **NOTES** section as single list
-This output follows TechNet formatting.
+items.

 ```yaml
 Type: SwitchParameter